Rates of convergence in conditional covariance matrix with nonparametric entries estimation: Main theoretical results

 \begin{notation} Set $\mathcal{G}^\prime=\mathcal{G}^\prime_{\alpha,\beta}(L)$ as the functional class formed by the intersection between $\mathcal{F}_\beta(L)$ and $\mathcal{G}_\alpha$. \end{notation}

 In our case, Assumption \ref{ass:hypothesis_space_Frob} defines a matrix space indexed by a regularity parameter $\alpha$.
-This parameter $\alpha$ states a rate of decay for the conditional covariance as they move away from the diagonal.
-A detailed discussion over this subject can be found in the articles of \citet{bickel2008regularized} and \citet{cai2010optimal}.
+This parameter $\alpha$ defines a rate of decay for the coefficients of the conditional covariance as they move away from the diagonal \citet{bickel2008regularized} and \citet{cai2010optimal} discuss in detail the assumption.

+The space $\mathcal{G}_\alpha$ depends on the inherent matrix structure of the problem.
+In the literature we can find alternatives types of matrix structures and spaces, for example: \cite{cai2013toeplitz} studied a Toeplitz structure for the covariance matrix; \cite{xiao2014theoretic} worked with a similar matrix structure as ours, but with an alternative way to decrease the coefficients out of the diagonal; and \cite{cai2012sparse} used a sparse configuration to estimate optimal rates for the estimated covariance.

+Also, other authors generalize the banding technique used before.
+We can use thresholding which removes the ``small'' coefficients of the matrix (see \cite{cai2012adaptive}), tapering which decreases the elements off the diagonal with a linear function (see \cite{cai2010optimal}), or a nested lasso which penalize the coefficients according their assumptions (see \cite{levina2008sparse}), to cite some examples.

-The following theorem gives an upper bound for the rate of convergence of the estimate defined in \eqref{eq:tapering_cov_cond} under the normalized Frobenius norm based on the sample $\{(\boldsymbol{X}_1,Y_1), \ldots, (\boldsymbol{X}_n,Y_n)\}$.
+The following theorem provides an upper bound of the convergence rate for the estimate defined in \eqref{eq:tapering_cov_cond} under the normalized Frobenius norm based on the sample $\{(\boldsymbol{X}_1,Y_1), \ldots, (\boldsymbol{X}_n,Y_n)\}$.